PI-UniA/FSRDigitalTwin3D/README.md

 The repo is linked as a submodule at path ```FSR/DigitalTwin/Server/modules/Ros2Ws```.

 ## More coming soon!
-We are currently working on integrating a discrete-event process simulator into the simulation client.
-This allows us to simulate a first selection of basic test cases of human-robot interaction...
+We have a selection of upcoming planned VR-experiments, which we want to conduct through this software.
+Stay tuned for more!

 **Note**: This project is maintained by the [Chair of Digital Manufacturing](https://www.uni-augsburg.de/de/fakultaet/fai/informatik/prof/pi/) of the University of Augsburg.